PySecNinja/splunk-add-on-for-starlink/README.md

-# Splunk Add-On for Starlink Intrusions
+# Splunk Add-On for Starlink

 ## Overview

 This add-on is designed to be installed on a universal forwarder within your Starlink network.
 It enables the collection of data from the Starlink API, which can then be sent to Splunk for comprehensive analysis.

-## Environment Preparation
+## Environment Preparation on UF host

 To set up the environment, follow these steps: